TedHusted/awake/awake.md/awake.md

 Idisi: The direct approach.
 Let me send you a QR code over another channel so we can encrypt our discussion with Signal.

-The next post from Behr’s account seems like a stream of random characters.
+The next post from Behr’s account looks like a stream of random characters.
 Decrypted, the stream reads:

 Titan: Clever.
 How did you know it was me?